openstack/ironic-specs/specs/approved/ironic-redfish.rst

 =======
 Unit-tests will be implemented for Redfish support.

-DevStack will be update to setup the nodes with the redfish driver and the libvirt mockup that is shipped with Sushy allowing it to be tests in gate against virtual machines.
+DevStack will be updated to setup the nodes with the redfish driver and the libvirt mockup that is shipped with Sushy allowing it to be tests in gate against virtual machines.